Winterr21/Simple_calculator/README.md

 # Simple_calculator
-Simple working calculator in html
+Simple working calculator created using html and css